-Within Fritwell CE School, the Headteacher, Jonathan Hart is the senior manager and responsible for all staff.
+Within Fritwell CE School, the headteacher, Jonathan Hart, is the senior manager and responsible for all staff.
 If you are concerned that any member of staff within the school is not following safeguarding processes or behaving in a way that is placing children at risk, you should, in the first place, make the headteacher aware.

-If your concern is about the headteacher, you should raise this with Martyn Simmonds our Chair of Governors by email MSim8391@fritwell.oxon.sch.uk
+If your concern is about the headteacher, you should raise this with Martyn Simmonds, our Chair of Governors by email.